 In this section, you’ll see the algorithm listed by date as well as the version number for the algorithm.
 This is important if you are updating your algorithms and notice that people are still calling old versions.
 Knowing which versions of your algorithms that people are using will help you understand what backwards-compatibility you need as well as which versions are improvements for the algorithm callers.

 In the case of earnings, you will only see the number of billable calls and their duration.
 You won’t see the number of calls that resulted in an error and were not billed to the user who called the algorithm.
 The final column on the right is the total credits earned for that entry.

 Find the history of your credits in the transactions section.

 Here you’ll see any purchases you’ve made for more credits as well as any credits that have been granted to your account.

 Edit Profile & Payment Info

-In the edit profile section, you can update your name, email address, password, and notification settings.
+In the Settings section of your profile, you can update your name, email address, password, and notification settings.
 Payment information can be updated in the Account section.